renesugar/zenkit/README.md

 ## Microservice Release

-Once your microservice is ready for release, you will need to ensure that it is configured to run in the staging environment.
+Once your microservice is ready for release, you will need to ensure that it is configured to deploy to the staging environment.
 This is managed in [zing-deploy](https://github.com/zenoss/zing-deploy).

 1. Create a branch off of master of